fmalee/symfony-docs-cn/contributing/community/review-comments.rst

 **Don't:** *"I don't like how you wrote this code"* - there is no clear explanation why you don't like how it's written.

-**Better:** *"I find it hard to read this code as there many nested if statements, can you make it more readable?
-By encapsulating some of it's details or maybe adding some comments to explain the overall logic."* - You explain why you find the code hard to read *and* give some suggestions for improvement.
+**Better:** *"I find it hard to read this code as there are many nested if statements, can you make it more readable?
+By encapsulating some of the details or maybe adding some comments to explain the overall logic."* - You explain why you find the code hard to read *and* give some suggestions for improvement.

 If a piece of code is in fact wrong, explain why:

-* ``This code doesn't comply with Symfony's CS rules.
-Please see [...] for details``.
+* "This code doesn't comply with Symfony's CS rules.
+Please see [...] for details."

-* ``Symfony 3 still uses PHP 5 and doesn't allow the usage scalar type-hints.``.
+* "Symfony 3 still uses PHP 5 and doesn't allow the usage of scalar type-hints."

-* ``I think the code is less readable now`` - careful here, be sure explain why you think the code is less readable, and maybe give some suggestions?
+* "I think the code is less readable now." - careful here, be sure explain why you think the code is less readable, and maybe give some suggestions?

 **Examples of valid reasons to reject:**

-    * We tried that in the past (link to the relevant PR) but we needed to revert it for XXX reason.
+* "We tried that in the past (link to the relevant PR) but we needed to revert it for XXX reason."

-    * That change would introduce too many merge conflicts when merging up Symfony branches.
+* "That change would introduce too many merge conflicts when merging up Symfony branches.
-      In the past we've always rejected changes like this.
+  In the past we've always rejected changes like this."

-    * I profiled this change and it hurts performance significantly (if you don't profile, it's an opinion, so we can ignore)
+* "I profiled this change and it hurts performance significantly" - if you don't profile, it's an opinion, so we can ignore

-    * Code doesn't match Symfony's CS rules (e.g. ``use array()`` instead of ``[]``)
+* "Code doesn't match Symfony's CS rules (e.g. use ``[]`` instead of ``array()``)"

-    * We only provide integration with very popular projects (e.g. we integrate Bootstrap but not your own CSS framework)
+* "We only provide integration with very popular projects (e.g. we integrate Bootstrap but not your own CSS framework)"

-    * This would require adding lots of code and making lots of changes for a feature that doesn't look so important.
+* "This would require adding lots of code and making lots of changes for a feature that doesn't look so important.
-      That could hurt maintaining in the future.
+  That could hurt maintaining in the future."

-要求变更
+Asking for Changes
 ------------------

 Rarely something is perfect from the start, while the code itself is good.